 - Install the new contactor.

 - Referring back to the pictures or notes plug back in the wires.

-The above is a simple break down of what a contactor is and how to replace it.
+The above is a simple break down of what a contactor/relay is and how to replace it.

-The same will also apply to a Double Pole and Triple Pole contactors/relay.
+The same will also apply to a Double Pole and Triple Pole contactors/relays.

 Some units will have the 24 volts placed only on one side or at the front.
-While that is not common some units may have a slightly different layout.
+While not common some units may have a slightly different layout.

-Replacing a heat pump relay is a straight forward simple job as long as safety is taken into account such as turning off the power.
+Replacing a heat pump or air conditioning relay is a straight forward simple job as long as safety is taken into account such as turning off the power.